Manikranth/Notes/Terraform/Notes.md

 **Terrafron Setting**

-It's a block of code that sit suppertely that resterct few  versioning:
+It's a block of code that sit supported that restrict few  versioning:

 ```
 terraform {